Software-Improvement-Group/sigridci/docs/capabilities/system-overview.md

-# Uses: System level
+# System-level overview

 This section describes the main functionalities and typical uses/analysis questions on the system level, looking at details and root causes of system quality findings.

-For a portfolio-level view, see [uses-portfolio](../getting-started/uses-portfolio.md).
+For the portfolio-level view, see [the portfolio-level overview](portfolio-overview.md).

 ## Main capabilities